Vector Tile Architecture & Format Fundamentals

 The Mapbox Vector Tile (MVT) Specification

-The de facto standard for vector tile encoding is the Mapbox Vector Tile specification, which leverages Protocol Buffers (protobuf) for serialization.
-The spec defines a strict schema that balances compression efficiency with parsing speed.
-You can review the complete technical definition in the official Mapbox Vector Tile Specification.
+The de facto standard for vector tile encoding is the Mapbox Vector Tile specification, which uses Protocol Buffers (protobuf) for binary serialization.
+The complete technical definition is in the official Mapbox Vector Tile Specification.

 Protocol Buffers & Binary Encoding